f-atwi/chirpstack-manager-server/README.md

-# python-mysql-chirpstack-docker
+# chirpstack-manager-server

+An application specific docker image.

-A docker image based on the python:slim image with the packages chirpstack-api and mysql-connector-python
+Based on the python:slim image with the packages chirpstack-api and mysql-connector-python